Climate and Average Weather Year Round in Rottweil Germany

-In Rottweil, the summers are comfortable, the winters are long and very cold, and it is partly cloudy year round.
+In Rottweil, the summers are comfortable; the winters are long, very cold, and snowy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 27°F to 73°F and is rarely below 15°F or above 83°F.

 Based on the tourism score, the best time of year to visit Rottweil for warm-weather activities is from early July to late August.

-The warm season lasts for 3.1 months, from June 6 to September 10, with an average daily high temperature above 65°F. The hottest day of the year is August 4, with an average high of 73°F and low of 55°F.
+The warm season lasts for 3.1 months, from June 6 to September 10, with an average daily high temperature above 65°F. The hottest month of the year in Rottweil is July, with an average high of 71°F and low of 54°F.

-The cold season lasts for 3.7 months, from November 16 to March 8, with an average daily high temperature below 43°F. The coldest day of the year is February 9, with an average low of 27°F and high of 37°F.
+The cold season lasts for 3.7 months, from November 16 to March 8, with an average daily high temperature below 43°F. The coldest month of the year in Rottweil is January, with an average low of 27°F and high of 36°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.